-Knotless braids are one of the best protective styling techniques to help promote hair growth.
-Reducing tension on the scalp creates a better environment for your hair to retain length and flourish.
+Knotless braids are one of the best protective hairstyle techniques to help promote hair growth.
+Reducing tension on the scalp creates a better environment for your hair to retain length & flourish.

 How long should I leave in knotless braids?

 Even though knotless braids may last longer than knot braids, it doesn’t mean they can last forever.
 You should never keep in any protective style for more than 10 weeks.
-Keeping them in for too long can cause dryness, irritation, and damage to the scalp.
-This can negatively impact the overall health of your hair.
+Keeping them in for too long can cause dryness, irritation, & damage to the scalp.
+This can negatively impact the overall health of your hair texture.